Sembawang Shopping Centre: History

-The mall underwent a refurbishment in 2007 and reopened on 1 December 2008.
+The mall underwent a refurbishment in 2007 and reopened in December 2008.
 The architectural firm involved in the redesigning of the mall is DCA Architects.
 In April 2018, with Colliers International as the estate agent, the Centre was sold to a joint venture of Lian Beng Group and Apricot Capital (Lian Beng-Apricot Sembawang) in an attempt to diversify the portfolio of CapitaLand Mall Trust.
 This was for an amount of S$248 million, an amount that is double the valuation of the mall as well as the largest sum for any private dedicated mall in Singapore for the immediate few years of time.
 After the purchase, Knight Frank Property Asset Management Pte Ltd is the managing agent for the mall.

 Locality

 The shopping mall is a landmark along Sembawang Road, and is located within the vicinity of landed Sembawang Spring Estate.